siddz415/Project-2/README.md

 As a user of the Spiral Travel application, you have the ability to write your own blog posts about the destinations you have traveled to, sharing your experiences with fellow travel enthusiasts.
 To create a new post, click on the "dashboard" link in the navigation header, and you will be taken to your personal dashboard, where you can view your existing blog posts and add new ones.

-To add a new post, click on the "add new post" button and enter a title and content for your blog post.
+To add a new post, enter values into the title, content and city fields for your blog post.
 Once you have completed your post, click on the "create" button to save it, and it will be added to the list of existing blog posts on the homepage.

 If you are interested in exploring a specific city, you can use the search bar in the navigation header to search for relevant blog posts and photos.
 Simply enter the name of the city you are interested in, and the site will present you with related content from other users.